Em-Seven/Raspberry_PI_home_server/README.md

-# Raspberry Pi Home Server Project
+lol# Raspberry Pi Home Server Project

 This repository documents my personal Raspberry Pi home server setup and the configurations I used to build it.
 The project focuses on learning Linux, improving IT administration skills, and building a secure and functional server environment.